RaivoKoot/Video-Dataset-Loading-Pytorch/README.md

    for frames in this example is "img_{:05d}.jpg" (python string formatting, specifying 5 digits after the underscore), and must be supplied to the constructor of VideoFrameDataset as a parameter.
 Each video folder must lie inside some `root` folder.
-2) To enumerate all video samples in the dataset and their required metadata, a `.txt` annotation file must be manually created that contains a row for each video sample or video clip (in case of clips for action recognition for example) in the dataset.
+2) To enumerate all video samples in the dataset and their required metadata, a `.txt` annotation file must be manually created that contains a row for each video clip sample in the dataset.
 The training, validation, and testing datasets must have separate annotation files.
 Each row must be a space-separated list that contains
 `VIDEO_PATH START_FRAME END_FRAME CLASS_INDEX`.
 The `VIDEO_PATH` of a video sample should be provided without the `root` prefix of this dataset.

 This example project demonstrates this using a dummy dataset inside of `demo_dataset/`, which is the `root` dataset folder of this example.
 The folder